MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 #### Upload an Apple crash log

-To upload an Apple crash log, make sure the log type is set to "managedError".
+To upload an Apple crash log, make sure the log type is set to "appleError".
 The following properties are also required:

 - `primaryArchitectureId`: required integer with CPU primary architecture.